nf-core/ampliseq/docs/output.md

 Analysis of Composition of Microbiomes ([ANCOM](https://www.ncbi.nlm.nih.gov/pubmed/26028277)) is applied to identify features that are differentially abundant across sample groups.
 A key assumption made by ANCOM is that few taxa (less than about 25%) will be differentially abundant between groups otherwise the method will be inaccurate.

-ANCOM is applied to each suitable or specified metadata column for 6 taxonomic levels.
+ANCOM is applied to each suitable or specified metadata column for 5 taxonomic levels (2-6).

 **Output files:**

 * `qiime2/ancom/`
-  * `Category-<treatment>-<taxonomic level>/index.html`
+  * `Category-<treatment>-<taxonomic level>/index.html`: Statistical results and interactive Volcano plot.
     * treatment: depends on your metadata sheet or what metadata categories you have specified
     * taxonomic level: level-2 (phylum), level-3 (class), level-4 (order), level-5 (family), level-6 (genus), ASV